 CIVIL WAR TOUR

 Did you ever know that, for a few months by the late 19th century, Cartagena declared itself like an independent Republic from the rest of the country, even asking the EEUU to become an associate state?
-This event, known as the Cantonal Uprising, was the actual prelude to the early 20th century.
-By then, the Mining Heyday was already over, and very hard times did come, as the outbreak of the Spanish Civil War (1936-1939), brought heavy bombings over civil population for the first time in history.
+This event, known as the Cantonal Uprising, was the actual prelude to the early 20th century, when very hard times came, as the outbreak of the Spanish Civil War (1936-1939) brought heavy bombings over civil population for the first time in history.
 We will be paying a visit to the different local scenarios for that war, such as the Artillery Headquarters or the Air Raid Shelters, to end the tour by one of the huge military facilities from the 18th century that was used as Naval Hospital all along the past century, up to 1984.
-And finally, learn about the transformations turning the city from a military hub into a touristy spot during its last 25 years of history.

 MINING HEYDAY TOUR

 Although it had already been chosen as the see for the Galleys Squad one century earlier, Cartagena became one of the three main Navy Headquarters in Spain by the 18th century, in an attempt to challenge the british supremacy in the seas.
-In order to take you back to that time, this tour’s itineray itinerary starts by the port, as its harbor was always considered as the best natural one lying by the Western Mediterranean, and continues to the Naval Museum where, on top of getting a whole explanation of the core exhibits relating to the city and its long naval history, you will be shown the building itself, formerly a prison that housed inmates and slaves.
+In order to take you back to that time, this tour’s itinerary starts by the port, as its harbor was always considered as the best natural one lying by the Western Mediterranean, and continues to the Naval Museum where, on top of getting a whole explanation of the core exhibits relating to the city and its long naval history, you will be shown the building itself, formerly a prison that housed inmates and slaves.
 Just beside this facility is to be found the symbol of the city: Peral’s submarine, a device invented by a local Navy lieutenant that became the first underwater engine running with electricity.
-Tour will be ended enjoying some tapas and drinks.
+Truly a local must!